-- Technology Operations and Concepts
+- Technology Operations and Concepts, including coding

-- Keyboarding
+- o Keyboarding

 - o Digital Citizenship

 Students are exposed to the use of technology and have the opportunity to practice these technology application skills, keyboarding skills, and digital citizenship concepts to build a strong foundation for keyboarding and technology success.
+They work on coding skills, using a week-long unit, Hour of Code.
 The elementary tech trainer coordinates and co-teaches lessons with the classroom teachers.